-De-registration shall range for a period of 6 – 12 months
+De-registration shall range for a period of 6 to 12 months

-Suspension shall range for a period of 1 week - 24 weeks (6 months)
+Suspension shall range for a period of one to 24 weeks (6 months)

-The Non-compliances for de-registration may include; but not limited to possession and or use of fraudulent certificates, these include those:
+The Non-compliance that can lead to de-registration includes; but not limited to possession and or use of fraudulent certificates, these include those:

-The Non-compliance for suspension may include; but not limited to
+The Non-compliance that can lead to suspension includes; but not limited to

 - Registered Exporters who are found to be facilitating un-registered/non-compliant companies in anyway/form.